Skip to main content

 What to Include in Your Garden Leave Letter (UK)

-A well-drafted garden leave letter for use in England and Wales should contain a number of key elements to ensure that the arrangement is legally enforceable and that the employer's business interests are adequately protected.
+A well-drafted garden leave letter for use in England and Wales should contain a number of key elements to confirm that the arrangement is legally enforceable and that the employer's business interests are adequately protected.

 First, the letter must cite the express contractual garden leave clause that authorises the employer to impose garden leave.
 As established in William Hill Organisation Ltd v Tucker [1998] IRLR 313, garden leave cannot lawfully be imposed in the absence of an express contractual right to do so (except by mutual agreement).
 The letter should identify the specific clause by reference to the relevant clause number and the date of the employment contract.